Why you can trust Sunlight Media

 How is Drupal better than WordPress?

-How is Drupal better than WordPress WordPress and Drupal are two of the most popular content management systems (CMS) today.
+WordPress and Drupal are two of the most popular content management systems (CMS) today.
 Drupal has actually been around longer than WordPress but does not have as large of a market share as its competitor.
 According to a recent study conducted by IMB cloud education via ibm.com, “WordPress has been used to create nearly 60% of all CMS-based websites.

 In total, it accounts for just over 30% of all sites on the web.
 By contrast, Drupal has been used for just under 4% of all CMS-based websites and it accounts for 2% of all websites.”
 Perhaps the reason for this gap in usage is due to the ease of use in comparison with the two.
 Although Drupal lacks in overall awareness, this platform certainly does not lack in the functions it offers to users.
+One of Drupal’s greatest strengths is its flexibility.

 Advantage: Highly Custom Coded Theme